godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 *Sequence Ports* indicate the order in which operations are executed.
 Typically when a *Node* is done processing, it will go to the next node from one of the ports at the right.
-If nothing is connected the function may end, or another output *Sequence Port* might be tried (this depends on the node).
+If nothing is connected, the function may end, or another output *Sequence Port* might be tried (this depends on the node).
 Thanks to this, you can follow the logic flow within a function by following the white lines.
 Not every *Node* has *Sequence Ports*.
 In fact, most do not.